lambdaclass/concrete/docs/stdlib/STDLIB_VALIDATION_PLAN.md

 4. The pure validator core (`check_magic` etc.) can remain unchanged to preserve proofs.
 The boundary between trusted I/O and pure core narrows (ByteCursor is safe; `read_byte` was trusted).
 5. Optionally adopt `Result<T, E>` for the validator return types (this would invalidate existing Lean proofs and require re-proving -- separate decision).

-**Proof concern.** The pure core functions have Lean-backed proofs tied to their fingerprints.
-Changing their signatures or bodies invalidates the proofs.
-The stdlib rewrite should focus on the I/O shell, not the proved core.
-If the core is rewritten to use `Result`, the proofs must be regenerated.
+**Proof concern.** The pure core functions have Lean-backed proofs tied to stored body fingerprints.
+Body changes invalidate them, but the current fingerprint does not reliably cover every signature/type change (bug 059).
+Any signature or body rewrite therefore requires explicit kernel replay and a fresh attachment; do not rely on stale detection alone.
+The stdlib rewrite should focus on the I/O shell unless re-proving the core is an intentional slice.

 **Priority.** Nice-to-have.
 Demonstrates ByteCursor value but proof preservation is a constraint.